IT-REX-Platform/Wiki-EnPro-WS2020/wiki/Application-Architecture--Implementation-View.md

 Related Pages:
 * [Content Data Model](./Application-Architecture--Data-Model--Content)

+### Document Adapter

+The Document Adapter connects the Document service to an outside datasource.
+Currently this source is set up by us but in the future this could be an LMS system.

 ### Media Service

 The Media Service is very similar to the Document service, but focuses on other types of media.